What happens if I exceed my plans disk space allowance?

 cPanel space usage exceeded

-These emails are only sent ONCE each, so it is important you act on them when you receive them.
+These emails are only sent at each interval once, so it is important you act on them when you receive them.

 Mailbox limit exceeded

-As a mailbox approaches it's full capacity, the server will sent automatic warning emails to the mailbox - usually at 80%, 90%, and 98% capacity.
-The mailbox quota includes all messages in all of your IMAP mail folders (inbox, sent, trash and any others you have created).
+As a mailbox approaches its full capacity, the server will send automatic warning emails to the mailbox - usually at 80%, 90%, and 98% capacity.
+The mailbox quota includes all messages in all of your mail folders (inbox, sent, trash and any others you have created).

 If you only use POP3 (which usually automatically removed messages from the server after downloading them), then it is likely your email software has been configured to leave a copy of your messages on the server.
 Over time this has caused the inbox to fill up with old mail.
 You can check this by logging in to Webmail - and deleting old messages as necessary to recover space.
 You may also want to change your email client' settings to delete massages once it has downloaded them to avoid this happening again.